Tyrrell Hatton Betting Profile: The Sentry - PGA TOUR

 Hatton's Best Finishes

-- Last season Hatton played 20 tournaments, earning five top-five finishes and collecting seven finishes in the top 10.
+- Hatton teed off in 20 tournaments last season, securing five finishes in the top five and collecting seven top-10 finishes.

-- Last season Hatton's best performance came when he shot -12 and finished second at THE PLAYERS Championship.
+- Last season Hatton's best performance came at THE PLAYERS Championship, where he shot -12 and finished second.

-- Hatton placed 17th in the FedExCup standings with 1381 points last season.
+- With 1381 points last season, Hatton finished 17th in the FedExCup standings.

 Hatton's Strokes Gained Rankings